David McDaniel: Professional career

-McDaniel wrote his first science fiction novel, titled The Weapons of XXX and submitted it to Ace Books in early 1965.
-Terry Carr, a junior editor at Ace, liked it, but the chief editor, Don Wollheim wasn't convinced, so they returned it.
-Ace then signed a contract to publish original novels based on the NBC television series "The Man from U.N.C.L.E.".
-Carr remembered McDaniel's The Weapons of XXX and since he knew McDaniel was a big fan of the television show, so he asked his to submit a novel for The Man from U.N.C.L.E project.
+McDaniel wrote his first science fiction novel, titled The Weapons of XXX, and submitted it to Ace Books in early 1965.
+Terry Carr, a junior editor at Ace, liked it, but the chief editor, Don Wollheim, wasn't convinced, so they returned it.
+Ace then signed a contract to publish original novels based on the NBC television series The Man from U.N.C.L.E..
+Carr remembered McDaniel's The Weapons of XXX and knew McDaniel was a big fan of the television show, so he asked him to submit a novel for The Man from U.N.C.L.E. project.
 The fourth novel to appear in the series was the result, The Dagger Affair (1965), which was one of the biggest sellers in the series.
 Carr asked him to write another, The Vampire Affair, and then signed him to a contract for six more.
 Royalty statements received from Ace Books showed The Vampire Affair as the biggest seller of the six U.N.C.L.E. novels that McDaniel wrote.

-McDaniels first novel, The Weapons of XXX eventually was published by Ace under the title The Arsenal Out of Time in 1967.
+McDaniel's first novel, The Weapons of XXX, eventually was published by Ace in 1967 under the title The Arsenal Out of Time.
 The book as originally written was slightly longer than Ace's standard book length at the time, so he was asked to shorten it by about 2000 words.
-He deleted a scene which did nothing to advance the plot but humorously depicted (Tuckerized) a personal friend of McDaniels.
+He deleted a scene which did nothing to advance the plot but humorously depicted (Tuckerized) a personal friend of McDaniel's.
 The missing scene was later published in the fanzine The Best of Apa-L #3.

 His last novel, The Final Affair, was intended to by Carr to be the final book in The Man from U.N.C.L.E. series.
-However, McDaniel was several months late finishing the book, and by that time the series was no longer on TV and The Final Affair was never published, but it can be found online (see External links).
+However, McDaniel was several months late finishing the book, and by that time the series was no longer on TV and The Final Affair was never published, but it can be found online (see External links below).

 More details can be found in "The inside story of how DMcDaniel became involved in UNCLE" [sic] at The Fans From U.N.C.L.E. website.